Accepts Healthy Volunteers

 The disease, disorder, syndrome, illness, or injury that is being studied.

-Participants will receive intravenous (IV) infusion of guselkumab as induction dose at every 4 weeks through Week 8 followed by SC injection of guselkumab as maintenance dose every 4 weeks up to Week 20.
+Participants in Module A (without gluten-challenge) will receive intravenous (IV) infusion of guselkumab or matching placebo as induction dose at every 4 weeks through Week 8 followed by subcutaneous (SC) injection of guselkumab or matching placebo at Week 12.

-Participants will receive IV infusion of matching placebo as induction dose at every 4 weeks through Week 8 followed by SC injection of matching placebo as maintenance dose every 4 weeks up to Week 20.
+Participants in Module B (with gluten-challenge) will receive IV infusion of guselkumab or matching placebo as induction dose at every 4 weeks through Week 8 followed by SC injection of guselkumab or matching placebo at Week 12.

 Drug: - Guselkumab

-Guselkumab will be administered as IV infusion (induction dose) and SC injection (maintenance dose).
+Guselkumab will be administered as IV infusion (induction dose) and SC injection.

-Matching placebo to guselkumab will be administered as IV infusion (induction dose) and SC injection (maintenance dose).
+Matching placebo to guselkumab will be administered as IV infusion (induction dose) and SC injection.

 Contact a Trial Team